RTlabCBM/FidelityFinder/README.md

 ```

 - ### **params.insert_length**
-length (integer number of nucleotides) of the library insert that has been sequenced, i.e., total length of the library except for the adaptors.
+length (integer number of nucleotides) of the library insert that has been sequenced, i.e., total length of the library except for the adapter sequences.
 Example:
 ```console
 params.insert_length = "536"
 ```